toin0u/Sublime-atoum/README.md

 ## Config

-Change `atoum.sublime-settings` with your parameters.
+Change `atoum.sublime-settings` with your parameters which is accessible via the command panel, menu or the context menu.

 You can activate the **light report** which will be shown in a **panel** not a tab.